AlexisTessier/speed-of-light/readme.md

 Speed Of Light allows you to easily run some basic performance tests in javascript. _(What kind of loop is the fastest ?
 Is this implementation faster than this other ?)_

+####About changes in version 2

+The version 2 of Speedoflight does not change so much from the first version, but I've added some features and changed names of some parameters (semantic story...).
+So it's no compatible with previous version.

 ####How to install

 	npm install speedoflight